Normation/rudder-tools/contrib/inventory-generation/README.md

 # Folder Description

-* data: data containing the raw data for inventories, on per node uuid.
+* data: generaed data containing the raw data for inventories, on per node uuid.
 It contains: uuid, hostname, ip, mac, public/private key, certificate, OS name, agent version
 * inventories: the generated inventories
 * template: template used to generate inventories

 # Scripts

-inventory-generation: generate the inventories
+inventory-generation: generate the data and the inventories sign-and-send-reports.sh: script to sign and send reports generated

 ## Tips